baburciu/netbox-ansible/NAPALM/README.md

 Table of Contents
 -----------------

-- [Using Napalm to collect info from Huawei CE switches and NE router, following [this article](https://codingnetworks.blog/napalm-network-automation-python-working-with-huawei-vrp/) and using Ansible-Runner to run Ansible playbooks directly from Python](#using-napalm-to-collect-info-from-huawei-ce-switches-and-ne-router-following-this-article-and-using-ansible-runner-to-run-ansible-playbooks-directly-from-python)
+- [Using Napalm to collect info from Huawei CE swi9tches and NE router, following [this article](https://codingnetworks.blog/napalm-network-automation-python-working-with-huawei-vrp/) and using Ansible-Runner to run Ansible playbooks directly from Python](#using-napalm-to-collect-info-from-huawei-ce-swi9tches-and-ne-router-following-this-article-and-using-ansible-runner-to-run-ansible-playbooks-directly-from-python)
   - [0.
 First steps:](#0-first-steps)
     - [- Install Python3 venv (on Ubuntu):](#--install-python3-venv-on-ubuntu)
     - [- Creating Python venv:](#--creating-python-venv)